pc2/heart2021-web/docs/submission.md

 ## Important Dates and Deadlines

-** The submission/acceptance related dates below are still preliminary.
-The final dates will be confirmed by Februrary 5 **

 * Paper submission (all categories): **March 15, 2021 AOE**
 * Acceptance notification: **April 19, 2021**
 * Final paper submission: **May 17, 2021**